 If you are looking for a more temperate destination, the IVHQ India - Kerala volunteer program is an awesome option.
 Located in southern India, volunteers can expect a more tropical climate throughout the year.
 Both programs operate through the summer, however it is important you keep climate in mind when planning your trip.

-The aim of this project is to provide assistance to childcare centres in India which are often at full capacity due to the high incidences of poverty and illness.
-These centres are often overcrowded and under resourced with a high demand for volunteer assistance.
+The aim of this project is to provide assistance to childcare centers in India which are often at full capacity due to the high incidences of poverty and illness.
+These centers are often overcrowded and under resourced with a high demand for volunteer assistance.

 This project is well suited to caring and enthusiastic volunteers, who have an interest in working with children aged 4-8 years old from disadvantaged backgrounds.
 Volunteers are placed at a number of different childcare placements, the majority of which are located in the area of Faridabad.